OVERVIEW

 Livmoniplimab is an investigational drug under clinical development.
 Safety and efficacy have not been established.

-Livmoniplimab (ABBV-151) is a potential first-in-class humanized monoclonal antibody that is designed to bind to the GARP-TGF-β1 complex and is being investigated for the treatment of solid tumors.
+Livmoniplimab (ABBV-151) is a potential first-in-class humanized monoclonal antibody that is designed to bind to the GARP - TGF-β1 complex and is being investigated for the treatment of solid tumors, including non-small cell lung cancer (NSCLC) and hepatocellular carcinoma (HCC).

 PROPOSED MECHANISM OF ACTION

-Livmoniplimab binds the GARP-TGF-β1 complex on the surface of Tregs.
-Upon binding to the GARP-TGF-β1 complex, livmoniplimab inhibits the release of active TGF-β1.
-The inhibition of TGF-β1 signaling may enhance the responsiveness to anti-PD1 therapy by helping restore effector CD8+ T-cell activation, expansion, and infiltration within tumor.1,2,3
+Livmoniplimab binds the GARP - TGF-β1 complex on the surface of regulatory T-cells ( Tregs.)
+Upon binding to the GARP - TGF-β1 complex, livmoniplimab inhibits the release of active TGF-β1.
+The inhibition of TGF-β1 signaling may enhance the responsiveness to anti-PD1 therapy by helping restore effector CD8+ T-cell activation, expansion, and infiltration within tumors.1,2,3

 DEVELOPMENT

-Livmoniplimab is being investigated in a phase 1 study for the treatment of patients with advanced solid tumors.
+Livmoniplimab is being investigated in a Phase 1 study for the treatment of patients with advanced solid tumors and in Phase 2/3 studies for the treatment of patients with NSCLC and HCC.

 Livmoniplimab and budigalimab (PD-1 inhibitor) are in clinical development to evaluate the inhibition of signaling pathways known to drive tumor growth and progression.